nbtin/fakenews-detection-demo/README.md

 # Fake News Detection Demo

 This repository contains a demo for analyzing and detecting fake news.
-The purpose of this README is to provide instructions on how to run the code and understand the project structure.
+The purpose of this README is to provide instructions on how to run the code.

+**Credit:** his project uses [TruFor](https://grip-unina.github.io/TruFor/), as the forensic framework for the given image, created by Guillaro, Fabrizio and Cozzolino, Davide and Sud, Avneesh and Dufour, Nicholas and Verdoliva, Luisa.

 ## Installation and Usage